+CONSENT ORDER

-CONSENT ORDER Upon the application of Respondent CLAUDE BRACHFELD, M.D., in the attached Consent Agreement and Order, which is made a part of this Consent Order; it is ORDERED, that the Consent Agreement, and its terms, are adopted; and it is further ORDERED, that this Consent Order shall be effective upon issuance by the Board, either by mailing of a copy of this Consent Order, either by first class mail to Respondent at the address in the attached Consent Agreement or by certified mail to Respondent's attorney, OR upon facsimile transmission to Respondent or Respondent's attorney, whichever is first.
-SO ORDERED.
+Upon the application of (Respondent) DEE MARIA L'ARCHEVEQUE, M.D. in the attached Consent Agreement and Order, which is made a part of this Consent Order, it is by mailing of a copy of this Consent Order, either by first class mail to Respondent at the address in the attached Consent Agreement or by certified mail to Respondent's attorney, OR upon facsimile transmission to Respondent or Respondent's attorney, whichever is first.